transformerlab/transformerlab-docs/nexus/interaction-examples/ollama.md

 ## Steps to Run an Ollama Server Service

-1. Go to the Interact page in Nexus.
+1. Go to the Interact page in Transformer Lab.

 2. Click on the "New" button to create a new interactive service.
    ![Interact Page New Button](../img/interact-page-new.png)